Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Orlando

-North from Miami is the theme park haven of the US: Orlando.
-Yes, it’s entirely possible to visit Orlando for the day and visit one of your favorite theme parks like Disney World’s Magic Kingdom, Animal Kingdom, Hollywood Studios, Epcot, or Universal’s Adventure Island.
+North of Miami is the theme park haven of the US: Orlando.
+It’s entirely possible to visit Orlando for the day to enjoy one of your favorite theme parks like Disney World’s Magic Kingdom, Animal Kingdom, Hollywood Studios, Epcot, or Universal’s Adventure Island.

 Florida’s unique geological history has produced an abundance of crystal blue waters naturally bubbling from the limestone bedrock.
 The best way to enjoy these flowing springs is by kayak!
 We highly recommend this kayaking tour to fully enjoy all the springs have to offer.

 👉 Is Orlando doable as a day trip from Miami?
 Totally.
-But is it better done as a vacation – even a mini one?
-Of course.
+But is it better done as a vacation – even a mini one.
 If you can, grab a place to stay in Orlando for a night or two!

 Fort Myers

-For a change of pace from the big city, head over to Florida’s west coast.
+Head over to Florida’s west coast for a change of pace from the big city.
 Specifically, Fort Myers.
-The small town feels like it was hand-plucked from the Midwest and onto the shores of the Gulf of Mexico giving it a quaint, and homely vibe.
+The small town feels like it was hand-plucked from the Midwest and onto the shores of the Gulf of Mexico giving it a quaint, and homey vibe.

 Naples

 A skip and a jump across the Everglades is the center of Florida’s Paradise Coast: Naples.
-And as a day trip from Miami, Naples is an excellent choice with many things to do right in the town.
+As a day trip, Naples is an excellent choice with many things to do right in the town.

 Sanibel Island